Synonyms Online Test

 ‘abject’ means helpless, miserable, despicable situation, ‘obstruct’ means to hinder, ‘abstract’ is the literal opposite of concrete, real.

-TO ASSUAGE
+TO EULOGIZE

 Select the nearest correct meaning or synonym of the capitalized word in the given sentence: